leonardr/botfriend/README.md

 constantly copying and pasting, writing the same code over and over.
-Every bot does something different, but they all have certain basic needs: connecting to various services and APIs, deciding when to post something, managing backlogs, and so on.
-There's no reason each bot needs its own code for this.
+Every bot does something different, but they all have certain basic needs: connecting to various services and APIs, deciding when to post something, managing backlogs of content, and so on.
+There's no reason each bot needs its own code for this stuff.
 The only part of a bot that needs different _code_ is the creative bit.

 My other big problem was, I've come to dislike Twitter.
 It's a great platform for creative bots, but every time I created a bot, I felt